Pantherophis emoryi

 Taxonomic Comments

-Burbrink (2002) used cytochrome b sequences to examine phylogenetic relationships among E. guttata populations (one specimen from each of 53 locations throughout most of the range).
-He found no support for recognition of the nominal subspecies intermontanus and meahllmorum as distinct taxa; these appear to be junior synonyms of E. guttata emoryi.
-Burbrink identified three partitions of E. guttata: an eastern partition (east of the Mississippi River) corresponding to E. guttata guttata, a western partition corresponding to E. guttata emoryi (including E. g. intermontanus and E. g. meahllmorum), and a central partition in western Louisiana and eastern Texas.
-The central partition, in pine and pine-hardwood habitat west of the Mississippi River, clustered closer to the eastern partition than to the western partition.
-Burbrink recognized the three partitions as species using evolutionary species criteria: (1) Elaphe guttata (red corn snake) (eastern partition ), (2) Elaphe emoryi (Great Plains rat snake) (western partition), and (3) Elaphe slowinskii (Slowinski's corn snake) (central partition).
+Burbrink (2002) used cytochrome b sequences to examine phylogenetic relationships among E. guttata populations.
+He identified three partitions of E. guttata and recognized them as species using evolutionary species criteria: (1) Elaphe guttata (red corn snake) (eastern partition ), (2) Elaphe emoryi (Great Plains rat snake) (western partition), and (3) Elaphe slowinskii (Slowinski's corn snake) (central partition).
 One specimen (Hidalgo County, Texas) of the central partition (based on cytochrome b characteristics) was located outside the presumed geographic area and habitat identified for other members of that partition.
-Crother et al. (2003) adopted these changes.
-Ernst and Ernst (2003) recognized E. emoryi and E. guttata as distinct species, but their manuscript evidently was completed before Burbrink's paper was published; they did not comment on E. slowinskii.
+Burbrink also found no support for recognition of the nominal subspecies intermontanus and meahllmorum as distinct taxa.

 Conservation Status